 Originally started as the clearXchange network, Zelle is the banking industry's leading P2P payments network.
-Built by a fintech owned by seven major U.S. banks, Zelle can be accessed by 80% of Americans who use a top bank's online and mobile banking.6 Since launching in 2017, Zelle has made more than 5 billion transactions representing \$1.5 trillion, and is growing with a 27% year over year increase comparing Q2 2022 to the previous year.7
+Built by a fintech owned by seven major U.S. banks, Zelle can be accessed by 80% of Americans who use a top bank's online and mobile banking.6 Since launching in 2017, Zelle has made more than 5 billion transactions representing \$1.5 trillion, and is growing with a 27% year over year increase by Q2 2022 over the previous year.7